 Once the Halls were complete, Dar discovered the thin stone walls hiding the birthing chambers.
-There were nine of them, one for each clan, and smashed the walls to bits with Earthbiter.
+There were nine of them, one for each clan, and he smashed the walls to bits with Earthbiter.
 The clan numbers were low at first, two score for each clan, few of which were women.
-If the gods hadn’t adjusted things in the Pool of Life and given the Forge Folk a commensurately low sex drive compatible with a ten to one gender ratio, the Forge Folk might have come to a bloody end right then and there, but the truth is, Dwarves were more likely to fight over rubies than women.
+If tLillandra hadn’t adjusted things in the Pool of Life and given the Forge Folk a commensurately low sex drive compatible with a ten to one gender ratio, the Forge Folk might have come to a bloody end right then and there, but the truth is, Dwarves were more likely to fight over rubies than women.

 After the Secondborn woke and had properly marveled at the Circling Path, Dar did an about face and lowered it back into the earth.
 Then he told them to delve and delve until Carardar sprawled beneath the entire mountain range.
 Only then, he explained, would they come into contact with other Elder Races.
 Until that day came, the Circling Path would remain ensconced in the earth.